-A key derogatory is an account that has a substantial negative impact on your credit report and credit score.
-The term "derogatory" applies to accounts that are past due for more than 180 days; otherwise, overdue accounts are "delinquent."
+A key derogatory is an account that seriously hurts your credit report and credit score.
+The term "derogatory" applies to accounts that are past due for more than 180 days; otherwise, it's worse than ordinary overdue accounts which are just "delinquent."
 Key derogatory items arise from a variety of events, including a failure to pay a bill, bankruptcies, tax liens, court judgments, collections, foreclosures and repossessions.

 Lingering Derogatory Information